SLU-foodsystems/safad/README.md

-# foods-benchmarker
+# SLU Plan'Eat

-This template should help get you started developing with Vue 3 in Vite.
+A web-based tool to benchmark environmental impacts of diets.

+## Project Structure

+The project has two distinct parts:

+- a set of static scripts, all in `./misc`
+- a front-end webapp that uses the output of the static scripts

+## Technologies

+- The front-end uses [Vue](vuejs.org/) as the main framework, together with TypeScript.

+## Front-End tooling

-## Recommended IDE Setup
+### Recommended IDE Setup

 [VSCode](https://code.visualstudio.com/) + [Volar](https://marketplace.visualstudio.com/items?itemName=Vue.volar) (and disable Vetur) + [TypeScript Vue Plugin (Volar)](https://marketplace.visualstudio.com/items?itemName=Vue.vscode-typescript-vue-plugin).

-## Type Support for `.vue` Imports in TS
+### Type Support for `.vue` Imports in TS

 TypeScript cannot handle type information for `.vue` imports by default, so we replace the `tsc` CLI with `vue-tsc` for type checking.
 In editors, we need [TypeScript Vue Plugin (Volar)](https://marketplace.visualstudio.com/items?itemName=Vue.vscode-typescript-vue-plugin) to make the TypeScript language service aware of `.vue` types.